QuantileRegressionLab/HMQGM/README.md

 # Overview

-This repository contains R scripts and functions for simulation studies, methodological development, and empirical applications of the **Hidden Markov Quantile Graphical Model (HMQGM)** and related baselines (e.g., **HMGlasso**).
+This repository contains R scripts and functions for simulation studies and empirical applications of the **Hidden Markov Quantile Graphical Model (HMQGM)** and related baselines (e.g., **HMGlasso**).
 The code has been developed for the paper *“Hidden Markov Quantile